jleung51/data_structures/README.md

 # linked-lists
-C implementation of linked lists and related functions.
+C implementation of linked lists (of characters) and related functions.